 Indigenous peoples in Costa Rica

-Costa Rica covers an area of 50,900 km2, of which 3,344 km2 (5.9%) are recognised as indigenous territories.
-Costa Rican law envisages 24 such territories, inhabited by eight peoples.
-Seven of these are of Chibchense origin (Huetar in Quitirrisí and Zapatón; Maleku in Guatuso; Bribri in Salitre, Cabagra, Talamanca Bribri and Kekoldi; Cabécar in Alto Chirripó, Tayni, Talamanca Cabécar, Telire and China Kichá, Bajo Chirripó, Nairi Awari and Ujarrás; Brunca in Boruca and Rey Curré; Ngöbe in Abrojos Montezuma, Coto Brus, Conte Burica, Altos de San Antonio and Osa; Teribe in Térraba) and one of Meso-American origin (Chorotega in Matambú).
-In the last census, 63,876 people (1.7% of the total population) defined themselves as indigenous, of which 33,128 (42.3%) live on the stated territories, 18.2% live in areas surrounding them and 39.5% elsewhere in the country.
+Seven of these groups are of Chibchense origin (Huetar in Quitirrisí and Zapatón; Maleku in Guatuso; Bribri in Salitre, Cabagra, Talamanca Bribri and Kekoldi; Cabécar in Alto Chirripó, Tayni, Talamanca Cabécar, Telire and China Kichá, Bajo Chirripó, Nairi Awari and Ujarrás; Brunca in Boruca and Rey Curré; Ngöbe in Abrojos Montezuma, Coto Brus, Conte Burica, Altos de San Antonio and Osa; Teribe in Térraba) and one of Meso-American origin (Chorotega in Matambú).